VART2324/2324-S2-2019/VART2324_Submissions.md

 Submit your Final sketch in the same manner.

-The final due date is: 09 May 2019
+<red>The final due date is: 09 May 2019